-Therefore, parents and students should become familiar with the Fort Stockton Middle School Student Code of Conduct.
-To review the Code of Conduct, visit the district's website at https://www.fsisd.net/.
+Therefore, parents and students should become familiar with the Fort Stockton ISD Student Code of Conduct.
+To review the Code of Conduct, visit the district's website at www.fsisd.net.
 State law requires that the Code of Conduct be prominently displayed or made available for review at each campus.